 become The Laindon and following a fire was demolished in April 1991.
 Following demolition the site

-was left to nature for over 21 years but was cleared in 2012 in preparation for a future
+was left to nature for over 21 years but was cleared in 2012 in preparation for future development.
+Following

 A sale of freehold land for use as building plots on the Laindon Station Estate is held.
 This sale, which comprised 150 plots,

-was for the remaining unsold plots on the 'middle section' of the estate adjoining a proposed Essex racecource.
+was for the remaining unsold plots on the 'middle section' of the estate adjoining a proposed Essex racecourse.

 First post office and telegraph office at Pitsea opened by Herbert John Cook.
 The office's were both housed within Mr. Cook's outfitters and drapery shop

 in the former Bedlam Row in Broadway on the south side of London Road.
 In the early 1900s the timber clad shop frontage was greatly enlarged as the

 business expanded and included a V.R. post office letter box set into its outer face.
 Sometime around the 1920s the post office moved to the north side of

 London Road into Arthur Long's stores where it remained until the 1930s when that store relocated to the former Railway Hotel public house.
 By the 1960s